Ready to explore Mt. Blue State Park? Here's everything you need to know before you go!

 Trail System and Hiking Options

 The trail network at Mt.
 Blue State Park caters to hikers of all abilities, from families with young children to experienced mountaineers seeking a solid workout.
 The crown jewel remains the hike up Mt.
-Blue itself, a moderately challenging trek that typically takes 3 to 4 hours to complete.
-This ascent gains 287 meters of elevation as you wind through changing forest zones, starting in hardwood groves and transitioning to more rugged terrain as you approach the summit.
+Blue itself, a moderately challenging trek that covers 3.2 kilometers and gains 287 meters of elevation as you wind through changing forest zones.
+Most hikers complete this ascent in about 2 hours and 15 minutes, starting in hardwood groves and transitioning to more rugged terrain as you approach the summit.

 The Mt.
-Blue trail begins gradually, allowing hikers to warm up on well-maintained paths before the grade increases noticeably in the final third of the climb.
+Blue trail begins gradually on well-maintained paths, allowing hikers to settle into a comfortable rhythm before the grade increases noticeably in the final third of the climb.
 Rocky sections near the top require some basic scrambling, but nothing technical enough to deter confident beginners.
 The panoramic views from the summit reward your effort with sweeping vistas across the Western Mountains, including glimpses of distant peaks and the patchwork of forests and lakes that define this region of Maine.

 Webb Lake Activities